How To Master Advanced Guitar String Bends

 Unwanted guitar string noise from the higher (in pitch) strings.

-When you bend strings on guitar, the most likely form of string noise will come from the lower strings.
+When you perform string bends on guitar, the most likely form of string noise will come from the lower strings.

 How do you mute it?